GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_api.rst

 :ref:`dithered_cmdline` and it can also be done programmatically as we will show here.
 The classes and modules of the RecipeSystem can be accessed directly for those who want to write Python programs to drive their reduction.
-In this example we replicate the command line reduction from command line version of Example 1 but this time using the Python programmatic interface.
+In this example we replicate the command line version of Example 1 but using the Python programmatic interface.
 What is shown here could be packaged in modules for greater automation.